ReeceRenninger/api-server/README.md

 Collaborators

 - Keelen, Tony, Miguel helped with the GET and PUT functionality.
-- Ryan G and Ike helped with documentation and implementation of PUT for food route.
+- Ryan G and Ike helped with documentation and implementation of PUT for food route, Ryan G also helped with my collection issues with updating.
 - Josh helped with error debugging in terminal.

 - [My PR to Mike P Repo for Review](https://github.com/catdude2000/api-server/pull/2)